This lamb neck stew uses frugal bone in neck chops to create a simple, homely, cheap and outrageously tasty stew… just

 The bones really do add to this dish.
 So if you are going to cook it try and get some leg chops or even some bone-in chump chops.

 You could even make it with roughly chopped chunks of goat or mutton from an Indian, Caribbean or Central European store.
 It will taste amazing, although much more of a challenge to eat.

 As far as I am concerned this lamb stew or scouse recipe should be served with mint sauce.

-I never make my own and usually buy it, although this lamb leg recipe contains a good mint sauce to take a rune at.
+I never make my own and usually buy it.
+Although this lamb leg recipe contains a good mint sauce to take a run at.

 However, I now feel the need to say calm down to some of my readers, if you get that then sorry.
 If you don’t, also sorry!